rgbkrk/genai/README.md

 With the appearance of user assisted AI prompts, this repository brings this magic to notebook magics via ipython and openai.

-The repository supports various Jupyter configurations to enable bettwe exception handling recommendations.
+The repository supports various Jupyter configurations to enable better exception handling recommendations.
 <!-- --8<-- [end:intro] -->

 <!-- --8<-- [start:requirements] -->